nguemechieu/TradeAdviser/README.md

 #### Phone:
       +1 302 276 43 79

-## Commands supported by CryptoInvestor servers
+## Commands supported by the server

       npm run, npm start